 Simple organizing methods work just fine, say experts.
 A multi-pocket expanding file labeled by category that holds all your receipts is one option.
 Or install Quicken or similar software.
 Enter every line item from your bank account and credit card statements on a monthly basis and generate a report at year’s end.

-One CPA tells of a longtime 30-something male client, who casually quipped as they were saying their goodbyes, “Oh, I meant to tell you we had a baby last fall.”
-Between the personal exemption for each child, plus a $1,000 tax credit, that oversight could have cost him $1,950.
+One CPA tells of a longtime 30-something male client who casually quipped as they were saying their goodbyes, “Oh, I meant to tell you … we had a baby last fall.”
+With various tax credits for parents with dependent children, that oversight could have costed him thousands of dollars.
 Be sure to tell your tax preparer about any major life changes such as buying a house, a job change, a new baby or a divorce.

 If your tax pro suggests you allow for more withholding or estimated payments, do it.
-You’re better off paying the extra quarterly taxes than hoarding your money in a bank account, because you’ll earn less than 1% in interest, but the IRS will charge you a 3.4% penalty if you underpay.
+You’re better off paying the extra quarterly taxes than hoarding your money in a bank account because you’ll earn less than 1% in interest, but the IRS will charge you a 3% penalty if you underpay.

-… not to shortchange myself on charitable donations.
+4. I will not shortchange myself on charitable donations.

-You can deduct 55.5 cents per mile driven for business purposes, provided you maintain a mileage log.
-Sure you can go back to your calendar at year’s end and figure out where you went each business day, but filling out a log as you go will save you time and sanity.
-Consider using a smartphone app such as Milog or Mileage Log+.
+You can deduct a certain amount per mile driven for business purposes in 2022, provided you maintain a mileage log.
+Find the current amount on the IRS website.
+Sure, you can go back to your calendar at year’s end and figure out where you went each business day, but filling out a log as you go will save you time and sanity.
+Consider using a smartphone app such as MileIQ or TripLog.

 Accountants have seen it all.
-But may tell me they are shocked to have clients neglect to claim their required IRA distributions at age 70 1/2, leaving them subject to a 50% penalty.
+But many tell me they are shocked to have clients neglect to claim their required IRA distributions at age 72, leaving them subject to a 50% penalty.
 So if you don’t draw that $3,000, Uncle Sam now gets $1,500, ouch!
 Be sure to check with your broker, bank or credit union and have them remind you to take any required distributions.

-A self-employed e-commerce marking consultant, could have saved herself $1,500 to $2,000 this year had she formed her business as an S-Corp instead of a LLC.
-Trying to save a few bucks, she prepared her own tax returns in 2012.
-She wasted a ton of time.
-When she met with an accountant, she learned she could have also saved a ton of money because she didn’t ask more questions about my business structure.
+A self-employed e-commerce marketing consultant reported that she could have saved herself $1,500 to $2,000 the year she started her business had she formed her business as an S-Corp instead of a LLC.
+Trying to save a few bucks, she prepared her own tax returns and wasted a ton of time trying to figure everything out.
+When she finally met with an accountant, she learned she could have also saved a ton of money because she didn’t ask more questions about business structure.

 The benefit of using a paid preparer is his or her objective eye.
 Under an LLC, every net dollar is subject to self-employment tax.
 If the consultant was an S-corp, she would still pay herself but only her salary is subject to self-employment tax.

 It’s never too early to start a conversation with your tax preparer.
 In fact, most would appreciate a brief sit-down this May.
-Top accounts report many clients often set appointments nearly a year in advance to force themselves to gather their documents early in preparation for a January or early-February sit-down.
+Many clients often set appointments nearly a year in advance to force themselves to gather their documents early in preparation for a January or early-February sit-down.
 Be proactive.
 Ask questions throughout the year.